sparkartgroup/quality-docs/README.md

 #### Silent mode

-The `-s`, `--silent` flag enables silent mode which mutes warnings and only displays fatal errors.
+The `-s`, `--silent` flag enables silent mode which mutes warnings.
+Fatal errors are displayed in silent mode.

 #### Rules